agardnerIT/killercoda_tutorials/pyrsia/step3.md

 ## Request a Build

-While it's Pyrsia intention to build and publish all official Docker images, there is a possibility that a Docker image is not yet built/available.
+While it's Pyrsia intention to build and publish all official Docker images, there is a possibility that a Docker image is not yet built /available.

 When you pull an image that is unknown, your local Pyrsia node will send a build request to one of the authorized build nodes, which schedules a build for the given Docker image.